Lioo7/Operating-systems-Tasks/README.md

-# Operating systems - Assignments
+# Operating systems - Tasks
-Assignments in the course that deal with working with processes, threads and more.
+Tasks in the course that deal with working with processes, threads and more.